YetiForceCompany/YetiForceCRM/README.md

 -	Fixed Quick Create for working time in a calendar view.
 -	Fixed moving of calendar entries.
 -	Fixed the display of entries in the Calendar.
+-	Fixed the display of the history of changes in Dashboard.
+-	Fixed the display of reminders from the Calendar
+-	Fixed the display of Gantt chart.
+-	Fixed the display of page header.
+-	Fixed the display of the number of records.
 -	Fixed a reply function in emails.
 -	Fixed a function responsible for adding tasks in emails.
 -	Fixed save of Project Tasks.